JohnGarbutt/ansible-role-ceph-manila-mount/README.md

     export OS_CLOUD=alaska

-To run all the playbooks, you can do:
+To run all the playbooks (except benchmarks), you can do:

 	ansible-playbook master.yml

-If you just want to run the benchmarks you can do this:
+If you want to run the benchmarks you can do this:

-    ansible-playbook playbooks/groups/bench.yml
+    ansible-playbook playbooks/bench.yml

+Currently there are the following cluster inventories:

+* (default) `alt-1-spark` RDMA enabled Spark running on alaksa alt-1

 Please let us know how it goes.
 Pull requests are very welcome.